Looking back at 2017…

 Experts opine that 2019 could see Bitcoin getting more competitors; the other existing cryptocurrencies too could give tough competition to Bitcoin.
 All the same, Bitcoin would stick around, that’s what experts believe.
 It’s only that other cryptocurrencies with lesser transaction fees could gain more popularity.
 There are also indications that governments, in a bid to regulate virtual currencies, could even create their national cryptocurrencies.

 Anyway, as for now, there are lots of risks involved in cryptocurrency trading.
-Those who engage in it have to fear hackers targeting their digital wallets and hence are forced to secure their devices/systems with security software, like antivirus programs (paid or free antivirus software).
+Those who engage in it have to fear hackers targeting their digital wallets and hence are forced to secure their devices/systems with security software, like antivirus programs.
 They are forced to be extra-careful because once a hacker lays hand on their digital wallet and steal their cryptocurrencies, it’s gone forever.